 This is often an emotional moment.
 In this image, I captured the dad’s reaction without him even realizing I was there.
 Photographing moments like this is what I love about documentary wedding photography.

 Lastly, a wedding is not just about the ceremony and formalities.
 It’s also about celebrating with your friends and family.
 I love capturing the fun and atmosphere of the dance floor.
-This is one of my favourite images from a recent wedding.

 As you can see, documentary wedding photography is all about capturing real moments and emotions.
 It’s the perfect style of photography for couples who want a natural and candid approach to their wedding photos.